chris-trag/chris-trag.github.io/README.md

 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 We've moved from Boston to SF and now Austin over the past 2 decades together.

-# 🗺 Locations
+## 🗺 Locations

 I'm currently splitting my time between Austin and San Francisco.
 I moved to Austin about 3 years ago with my family and love it so far. *Reach out if you are curious about moving here!*

-Typically I'm working out of Stripe HQ and/or Stripe Seattle one week a month.
+Typically I'm working from Stripe HQ and/or Stripe Seattle one week a month.
 Our team is very distributed and those in-person planning sessions are the best.
 The the rest of the month I can be found around the multiple WeWork locations in and around downtown Austin.

 Previously I lived in:
 * Sunnyvale, CA